TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins.md

 #### gRPC Plugins (Remote)

-It is possible to integrate Tyk Gateway with a gRPC server.
-Develop your gRPC server, using your preferred language, to handle requests from Tyk Gateway for each of the configured phases of the API request / response lifecycle.
-In this scenario the plugin source code is located at the gRPC server for remote execution with the associated configuration located within the API Definition at Tyk Gateway.
+Custom plugins can be hosted on a remote server and executed from the Tyk Gateway middleware chain via gRPC.
+These plugins can be written in any language you prefer, as they are executed on the gRPC server.
+You'll configure your API definition so that Tyk Gateway will send requests to your gRPC server at the appropriate points in the API request / response lifecycle.
 For further details please consult our [gRPC]({{< ref "plugins/supported-languages/rich-plugins/grpc" >}}) documentation.

 ### Tyk Gateway Configuration